 You want to do more outside your home

-Like I said, having a home naturally means you have to take care of that home.
+Having a home naturally means you have to take care of that home.
 If your true passions lie outdoors with things like hiking, biking, mountain climbing, beach-going, and everything sun and fun then a downsize may be beneficial to you.

 Downsizing your home could be a great way to ensure you get to spend more time outside of your actual living quarters.
 Besides, if you are doing all your living outside, all you really need is a place to re-coop and grab some food.
 Am I right?